negarprh/FirebaseAuthentication-Swift/README.md

 # 🔥 Firebase Authentication - SwiftUI Starter

-A clean, modern SwiftUI app that integrates **Firebase Authentication** and **Cloud Firestore** — built as the foundation for future full-stack iOS apps.
+A clean, modern SwiftUI app that integrates **Firebase Authentication** and **Cloud Firestore**, built as the foundation for future full-stack iOS apps.

 This project is intentionally minimal.
 It focuses on doing one thing well:
 **securely registering, logging in, and managing users via Firebase**, while syncing profile data with Firestore.